dimenerno/dimenerno.github.io/_posts/2025-01-22-hypernaturals-en.md

 (0, 1, 0, 1, 0, 1, \dots)
 $$

 To resolve this ambiguity, we shall arbitrarily choose one among the set of even numbers and the set of odd numbers.
-If we choose the even numbers, the above tuple becomes $[0]$ (indices begin at 0), whilst if we choose the odd numbers it becomes $[1]$.
+If we choose the even numbers, the above tuple becomes $[0]$ (indices begin at 0), while if we choose the odd numbers it becomes $[1]$.

 This "choosing" requires some intricacy.
 For example, if the set of multiples of 6 is chosen, then the set of multiples of 3 must also be chosen for consistency, since tuples satisfying the latter trivially satisfy the former.
 Moreover, since the set of multiples of 3 is chosen, the set of numbers that are _not_ multiples of 3 must be rejected.
 The end result of this process of choosing and rejecing for all subsets of the natural numbers will give rise to a structure called an **ultrafilter**.
 Given an appropriate ultrafilter, we can map any tuple to a hypernatural, and this entire process is called an **ultraproduct**.